TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/Justin_notes.md

 # Thursday 8/4/2022 notes
 ## Dashboard
+This sundays submission if just going to be graded on the readme . they want a clear discription of what we are doing. an erd . links to where we found the data sets are also encouraged

 Set up a google sheets to do the dashboard layout as Kevin described on thursday 8/4

 We will be using a REGRESSION MODEL